Call for participants

 This horizon scanning process involves three key stages.
 First, by consulting with stakeholders and experts a large list of questions will be gathered.
-These questions will be split and organised into key thematic clusters and the final list of questions shall be refined and selected through a three-day workshop involving a diverse panel of experts and stakeholders.
+Secondly, these questions will be split and organised into key thematic clusters.
+Finally, the list of 100 critical questions shall be refined and identified through a two-day workshop involving a diverse panel of experts and stakeholders selected from participants involved in the earlier stages of the activity.
 Currently, we are looking to complete the first stage, by gathering a broad array of questions.
 These questions can span any topic relating to food and nutrition security, reducing inequality, and ecosystem health in Sub-Saharan Africa.
 However, to ensure that the questions address the call, and make their way to the final stage, they:

 - Must address a knowledge gap (or gaps) that can be filled within a reasonable time frame (e.g. <5 years), using a realistic research design.

 - Cannot depend on the outcome of another question.

 - Should not be able to be answered with a simple ‘yes’ or ‘no’ response.

 - Should define a subject, an intervention, and a measurable outcome, if related to an impact and intervention.